Consensys/quorum/docs/api.md

 ##### Returns

-`String` - 32 Bytes storageroot hash as HEX string.
+`String` - 32 Bytes storageroot hash as HEX string at latest block height.
 It provides history of hash when block number is provided.

 ##### Example